Adolescence and Individuality

 Through some degree of active opposition (argument) and passive opposition (delay) to parents, increasing independence ultimately leads to becoming one’s own governing and responsible authority.
 Through some degree of experimentation with image, interests, and associations, increasing individuality ultimately leads to developing one’s own unique and fitting personal identity.
 These are the twin objectives of adolescence.

 Now consider individuality.
-During childhood (up to about ages 8 -9) the girl or boy often imitates parents in order to feel closely attached to them, resemblance that parents usually reward with approval because “we love it when our child joins us in what we love to do.”
-At this time, the girl or boy defines a lot of her or his individuality based on shared similarity with parents.
+During childhood (up to about ages 8-9) the girl or boy often imitates parents in order to feel closely attached to them, a resemblance that parents usually reward with approval because “we love it when our child joins us in what we love to do.”
+At this time, the girl or boy defines a lot of her or his individuality based on shared similarities with the parents.

 During adolescence, (starting around ages 9 -13) the young person wants to redefine who they are by detaching from how they were as a child, from how parents are, and from how parents want them to be.
 This growing dissimilarity and incompatibility can create more estrangement in their relationship reflected in parents increasingly feeling “it’s harder to enjoy each other’s company, it’s harder to understand the person our teenager is becoming, and it’s harder to find what we can share in common.”
 At this time, the young person defines a lot of her or his individuality based on separating from parents, belonging with peers, and experimenting with more diversity.